-- ??
-If the operating time has gradually become shorter and the battery is more than a year or two old, you may need to replace the battery. - ??
-Heavy modem use or PC card use can affect battery operating time. - ??
-Use the BIOS configuration utility to make sure I/O Performance is set to Max Battery Life-see "To run the BIOS configuration utility" on page 47. - ??
-The battery gauge may need to be calibrated.
+- If the operating time has gradually become shorter and the battery is more than a year or two old, you may need to replace the battery. - Heavy modem use or PC card use can affect battery operating time. - The battery gauge may need to be calibrated.
 Restart the notebook, press F6 when the HP logo appears, and follow the instructions that appear onscreen.
 This process calibrates the battery, and requires four to five hours to complete.
 You cannot use the notebook during this time.